jamiemetcalfe18/odin_recipes/README.md

 # Simple Protein Shake Recipie Site
-The recipes project from the odin project!(https://www.theodinproject.com/)
+Challenging myself!

 There is a preview available here: https://jamiemetcalfe18.github.io/protein_shake_recipies/

 ## Purpose Of This Project
-I found the initial assignment quite simple, given this is what my class had covered, so I am jazzing it up with some css and buttons to challenge myself and make something super presentable.
+I am testing my skills with html and css after my course to stay sharp.
+I am jazzing it up with some css and buttons to challenge myself and make something super presentable.
 The buttons were super fun and my first time experementing with different button options.

 I may come back and make some more edits and changes in the future, but for now I am happy with it!